Share

 Implications for Vertical SaaS Diligence

 A central diligence question is whether AI creates existential risk or additive opportunity for a given platform.
 The task is not to assess current AI features, but to understand how the industry’s tech stack will be reshaped over the next two to three years as AI matures.
-The key question is: Does AI makes the platform more central or more optional?
+The key question is: Does AI make the platform more central or more optional?
 This reframes how assets should be evaluated and underwritten.

 Key Dimensions to Assess: